ampotos/dynStruct/README.md

 The idea behind the structure recovery is to have a quick idea of the structures are used by the program.

-It's impossible to recover exactly the same structures than it was in the source code, so some choices were made.
+It's impossible to recover exactly the structures used in the original source code, so some choices had to be made.
 To recover the size of members dynStruct.py look at the size of the accesses for a particular offset, it keep the more used size, if 2 or more size are used the same number of time it keep the smaller size.

 All type are ```uint<size>_t```, all the name are ```offset_<offset_int_the_struct>```.
-Some offset in blocks have no access in the ouput of the dynStruct dynamoRIO client, so the empty offset are fill with array called ```pad_offset<offset_in_the_struct>```, all pading are uint8_t.
+Some offset in blocks have no read or write accesses in the ouput of the dynStruct dynamoRIO client, so the empty offset are fill with array called ```pad_offset<offset_in_the_struct>```, all pading are uint8_t.
 Array are detected, 5 or more consecutive members of a struct with the same size is considered as an array.
 Array are named ```array_<offset_int_the_struct>```.
-The last thing who is detected is array of structure, they are named ```struct_array_<offset_in_the_struct>```
+The last thing that is detected is array of structure, named ```struct_array_<offset_in_the_struct>```

 The recovery of struct try to be the most compact as possible, the output will look like :
 ```